 Similar to milk and lassi, it provides calcium, vitamin B12, zinc and proteins.
 Vitamin B12 is very important for converting blood glucose into energy.
 Deficiency of vitamin B12 can result in a person feeling weak or constipation and insomnia.
 Including buttermilk in your diet on a regular basis can help to combat vitamin B12 deficiency.

-Lassi and buttermilk also help to get rid of acidity by coating the stomach lining, which helps to keep acids from moving up the oesophagus, thereby reducing the feeling of heartburn.
-Both are good for people with ulcers and help to control flare ups.
+Lassi and buttermilk also help to get rid of acidity by coating the stomach lining, which helps to keep acids from moving up the esophagus, thereby reducing the feeling of heartburn.
+Both are good for people with ulcers and help to control flare-ups.

 Image Courtesy: Glow Images